bosch-engineering/automotive_data_transformer_support/README.md

 ## How to get access to ADT?

 Contact Tim Sibold tim.sibold@de.bosch.com if you have interest in ADT and would like to get access for a free trial.
 You will recieve a welcome Email with you credentials and other necessary info.

+## What are prerequisites for using ADT?

+* You have registered and recieved a CustomerID, ExtrenalID, ClientID and your Login Credebtials
+* You have created a Cross-Account Role to grant ADT access to your S3 bucket

 ## What to do once you got your credentials?